timotto/mosquitto-go-auth/README.md

 ### Configuration

-The plugin is configured in [Mosquitto's](https://mosquitto.org/) configuration file (typically `mosquitto.conf`), and it is loaded into Mosquitto auth with the ```auth_plugin``` option.
+The plugin is configured in [Mosquitto's](https://mosquitto.org/) configuration file (typically `mosquitto.conf`).

-#### General options

-Set path to plugin and include conf.d dir for further configuration:
+You may define all options there, or include e.g. a `conf.d` dir for plugin configuration:

 ```
-auth_plugin /path/to/go-auth.so
 include_dir /etc/mosquitto/conf.d
 ```

-Create some conf file (e.g., mosquitto-go-auth.conf) at /etc/mosquitto/conf.d/ and register the desired backends with:
+Create some conf file (e.g., `go-auth.conf`) at your preferred location, e.g. `/etc/mosquitto/conf.d/`, and register the plugin's shared object path and desired backends with:

 ```
+auth_plugin /etc/mosquitto/conf.d/go-auth.so

 auth_opt_backends files, postgres, jwt
 ```

+Set all other plugin options below in the same file.

 #### Cache